cloki0610/CI-Portfolio-Project-4/README.md

  - Aauthentication system provided by allauth library.
  - Admin panel provided by django framework with customize search and filter function.
  - Customer user profile.
- - User can upload image to display as their icons.
  - User can upload image to display as theme's feature image.
  - Three different user group: admin, creator and member.
  - Full list of themes for all themes and for three categories: Fiction, Non-fiction, Lifestyle.